lifwanian/how-to-build-an-ios-messaging-app/en/install_jiver_framwork_via_cocoapods.md

 ```
 pod 'JiverSDK'
 ```
 1. Install JIVER framework.
-Run the following command in terminal.
+Run the following command in the terminal.
 ```
 $ pod install
 ```